funkelab/motile/docs/source/extending.rst

 Variables on their own, however, don't do anything yet.
 They only start to affect the solution if they are involved in constraints or have a cost.

-The following defines costs on our new variables, which loosely approximate the local curvature of the track:
+The following defines a cost on our new variables, which loosely approximate the local curvature of the track:

 .. jupyter-execute::

-  class CurvatureCosts(motile.costs.Costs):
+  class CurvatureCost(motile.costs.Cost):

       def __init__(self, position_attribute, weight=1.0):
           self.position_attribute = position_attribute